 When a student or colleague lets us know about a positive COVID-19 test result, the Case Management Team will work with the affected individual to identify and contact their known close contacts at the University.
 The team will give advice about when and for how long affected students and colleagues will need to self-isolate, based on government guidance, and how they can access support.

 If you are contacted by the team, either because you have tested positive for COVID-19 or because you have been named as a close contact of someone who has, please provide them with your full support and cooperation, for the safety of our whole community.

 Anyone who receives a positive test or who is identified as a close contact may also be contacted separately by NHS Test and Trace, and we expect you to fully cooperate with the national process as we are sure you will with ours.

 Frequently asked questions:

-• Let all members of your household know, as they will need to self-isolate in line with government advice unless they are exempt (see ‘when you do not need to self-isolate')
+- Let all members of your household know, as they will need to self-isolate in line with government advice unless they are exempt (see ‘when you do not need to self-isolate')

 If you have downloaded the NHS COVID-19 app, you can also register your positive test result so Public Health England can notify anyone you have been in close contact with (they will not reveal your identity).

-• If you get a positive result from a lateral flow test and take a follow-up PCR test that is negative, you and everyone in your household can stop self-isolating, unless you develop the main symptoms of COVID-19 or are told you must continue to self-isolate by NHS Test & Trace.
+- If you get a positive result from a lateral flow test and take a follow-up PCR test that is negative, you and everyone in your household can stop self-isolating, unless you develop the main symptoms of COVID-19 or are told you must continue to self-isolate by NHS Test & Trace.
 If the follow-up PCR test is positive, you and your household will need to self-isolate for 10 full days from the time of the positive lateral flow test (this includes the day of the test and the next 10 full days) unless you/they are exempt (see ‘when you do not need to self-isolate').